-Most of the time, home inspections are only performed when someone buys a property--and sometimes not even then.
-Following this inspection, a qualified, professional home inspector won't darken the doorway for years--sometimes decades--until the home is sold.
+Most of the time, home inspections are only performed when someone buys a property—and sometimes not even then.
+Following this inspection, a qualified, professional home inspector won't darken the doorway for years—sometimes decades—until the home is sold.
 At that point, homeowners can be blindsided by major structural issues that could (and should) have been mitigated years before.

 Here's one all-too-common example: Sub-floor plumbing leaks onto wooden support beams, causing wet rot on vital structural components that goes unnoticed for years.
-Now you have to install new support beams under the house, shoring up the home and spending thousands and thousands of dollars in the process.
-Had someone crawled into the crawlspace with a flashlight, the problem could have been spotted years earlier--and the pipe would have been fixed for a fraction of the cost.
+Now you have to install new support beams under the house, shoring up the home, and spending thousands and thousands of dollars in the process.
+Had someone crawled into the crawlspace with a flashlight, the problem could have been spotted years earlier—and the pipe would have been fixed for a fraction of the cost.
 A failing crawlspace sump pump could also cause mold that renders the entire home uninhabitable.

 One landlord we know got a request from a longtime tenant for new flooring in the kitchen.
-When the contractors removed the previous flooring, however, they found that the sub-flooring had all but rotted away underneath the linoleum.
+When the contractors removed the previous flooring, however, they found the sub-flooring had all but rotted away underneath the linoleum.

-However, a rental home inspections isn't just a matter of preserving the value of your investment: In some cases, it's literally a life or death issue.
+However, a rental home inspection isn't just a matter of preserving the value of your investment: In some cases, it's literally a life or death issue.
 In Ocean Isle Beach, NC in 2013, a deck collapsed when 24 family members gathered on it to take a photo.
 After falling 14 feet, they all required medical attention, and two people were in critical condition.
 The cause of the collapse?
 Rusty nails.

 In another case, water seeping through brickwork soaked a triple micro-laminate beam.
 The moisture attracted termites, which infested the nearby support beams.
 In this instance, the homeowner had called in a home inspector, who noticed the problem and suggested a structural engineer make an assessment.
 Upon inspection, the structural engineer said that a potentially deadly and catastrophic collapse of the entire home was imminent.